CompassionCH/compassion-switzerland/auth_external/README.md

 # Compassion CH External Auth
-This module is intended to allow authentication and authorization to the odoo backend from various frontends (the first use-case is for the tranlsation platform, https://github.com/CompassionCH/translation-platform-web).
+This module is intended to allow authentication and authorization to the odoo backend from various frontends (the first use-case is for the translation platform, https://github.com/CompassionCH/translation-platform-web).
 This custom module was required for the following reasons:
 1. Odoo xmlrpc calls required to provide the (login, password) pair for each call, which required the storage in the user's browser.
 This would be a very important security risk, for example if an XSS vulnerability was discovered in the frontend.
 2. Odoo xmlrpc calls do not support users who enabled 2FA.